 Thyroid and endocrine surgery

 A highly specialised surgeon is required for successful parathyroid surgery.
 After resection of a parathyroid adenoma, normalisation of the PTH/calcium metabolism is assessed by collection of intraoperative blood samples and communicated to the surgical team in the operating theatre.
-The Pyramid Clinic provides the surgeon with another promising tool for monitoring the success of parathyroid surgery.
-By means of intraoperative fluorescence imaging using an infrared camera, overactive parathyroid tissue can be better distinguished from normal parathyroid tissue.
-This is a valuable technical tool that provides additional support to surgical expertise.
+In simple terms, the operation is successful if the PTH value drops by more than 50% after removal.